hoko/hoko-docs/_posts/2015-04-08-benefits_share-android.md

 ![Sharing](/assets/images/share-android.png)

 Finally, we are going to share the post using Android `Intent.ACTION_SEND`.
 Thus, the user can pick the best Social Network app.
-Let's have a look at the complete code needed to generate and share the smart link:
+Let's have a look at the code needed to generate and share the smart link:

 {% highlight java %}
-// This private method would be called inside your Activity's onCreate()
-// method and it's used to setup the share button to generate a new
-// HOKO Smart link when tapped. private void setupShareButton() {
+private void setupShareButton() {
   // R.id.shareButton would be the ID you would give to that button mShareButton = (Button) findViewById(R.id.shareButton);

-  // Add a click event listener so you know when to ask HOKO to generate
+  // Add a click event listener to generate smart links mShareButton.setOnClickListener(new View.OnClickListener() {
-  // your awesome smart links
-  mShareButton.setOnClickListener(new View.OnClickListener() {
     @Override
     public void onClick(View v) {
-      // First, we'll create a new deep link with the restaurant ID so
-      // we can generate a smart link from it.
-      // For this example, we will use the route "restaurant/:restaurant_id"
-      // for the deep links.
-      //
-      // NOTE: Make sure you're already mapping that route before executing
-      // the following code, otherwise the smart link generation won't work.

       HashMap routeParameters = new HashMap();
       routeParameters.put("restaurant_id", Integer.toString(mRestaurant.getId()));

-      Deeplink productDeeplink = Deeplink.deeplink("restaurant/:restaurant_id", routeParameters);
+      Deeplink restaurantDeeplink = Deeplink.deeplink("restaurant/:restaurant_id", routeParameters);

-      // Now, you just need to call the generate smart link method and the SDK
-      // will take care of that
-      Hoko.deeplinking().generateSmartlink(productDeeplink, new LinkGenerationListener() {
+      // Generate the smart link based on a deep link Hoko.deeplinking().generateSmartlink(restaurantDeeplink, new LinkGenerationListener() {
         @Override
         public void onLinkGenerated(String smartlink) {
-          // The restaurant Smart link was generated successfully.
-          // Let's share it.

-          String shareText = "Currently having dinner at " + mRestaurant.getName() + " and it's great! " + smartlink;
+          // Build the message together with the smart link String shareText = "Currently having dinner at " + mRestaurant.getName() + " and it's great! " + smartlink;

           Intent shareIntent = new Intent(Intent.ACTION_SEND);
           shareIntent.setType("text/plain");
           shareIntent.putExtra(Intent.EXTRA_TEXT, shareText);

-          startActivity(Intent.createChooser(shareIntent, "Share"));
+          // And... it's ready!
+Let's present the share popup to the user startActivity(Intent.createChooser(shareIntent, "Share"));
         }

         @Override
         public void onError(Exception e) {
-          // Oopsie, an error occurred while generating your awesome
-          // Smart link.
-But fear not, peak into the error's description
-          // to see what went wrong.
           System.out.println(e.getMessage());
         }
       });